Bishop's Stortford F.C.: History

 Bishop's Stortford finished bottom of the Premier Division in 1991–92, and were relegated back to Division One.
 They returned as champions in 1993–94, but were relegated again in 1998–99.
 After a second-place finish in 2001–02 the club returned to the Premier Division, and after finishing eleventh in 2003–04, were placed in the newly formed Conference South.
 The 2003–04 season also saw them reach the FA Cup first round again, eventually losing 6–0 at Mansfield Town.
 In 2006–07 another first round appearance resulted in a 5–3 defeat to King's Lynn.
 Rushden & Diamonds' expulsion from the Football Conference led to the club being transferred to the Conference North in 2011.
 In 2012–13 they reached the FA Cup first round for the twelfth time, losing 2–1 at home to Hastings United.
 At the end of the season they were transferred back to the Conference South, and the following season saw another FA Cup first round appearance, a 2–1 defeat at home to Northampton Town.

 Stortford were relegated to the Premier Division of the Southern League at the end of the 2016–17 season after finishing second-from-bottom of the renamed National League South.
 The club were transferred to the Premier Division of the Isthmian League a year for the 2018–19 season.
 In 2020–21 they reached the first round of the FA Cup, losing 3–2 on penalties at Brackley Town after a 3–3 draw.
+The 2021–22 season saw the club finish as runners-up in the Premier Division, before losing 3– to Cheshunt in the play-off final.
+They went on to win the Premier Division title in 2022–23, earning promotion to the National League North.
+However, they finished bottom of the division the following season and were relegated to the Premier Division Central of the Southern League.